fribbels/Fribbels-Epic-7-Optimizer/README.md

 ### Creating a new gear set from screenshots

-Select the folder you have your screenshots in, and hit Submit to run OCR on them.
+Select the folder you have your screenshots in and the app will start reading your screenshots.
 Make sure the folder only contains your screenshots and nothing else.
 This will then output your gear.txt file, and you can export it somewhere for the next step.
+If there are any errors reading the screenshots, the list of failed files will be shown.

 ### Importing a gear set from a file

 Once you have the gear.txt file from the OCR step, choose the file and it will import the gear into the optimizer.

+* *Append data* will add the new gears to your existing gears.
+* *Overwrite data* will load in the new data, removing all previous items and heroes

+If you have new screenshot files to add to a save, use the Append option.

 ### Save/Load gear and heroes

 Once you make changes to your items/heroes, the changes should be saved before you close the app.
 You can choose a file to save it to, and then later on load that file to import the data back in.

-The app also does autosave to an 'autosave.json' on changes being made, but that's mostly meant for recovering data from unexpected shutdowns.
+The app also does autosave to an 'autosave.json' upon changes being made, and will autoload whatever was saved to the autosave file the next time the app opens.

 ### Import gear from Zarroc optimizer

-If you're already a user of Zarroc's gear optimizer, this lets you import your gear directly from your existing save file.
-Gear, heroes, and artifacts will be imported.
+If you're already a user of Zarroc's gear optimizer, this lets you import your data directly from your existing save file.
+All gear, heroes, and artifacts will be imported.

 ## Getting Started